Fox Company Motivational Run

 New Marines with Fox Company, 2nd Recruit Training Battalion, participate in a motivational run at Marine Corps Recruit Depot, San Diego, June 4, 2020.
-Following graduation on June 4, the new Marines will be transported to Camp Pendleton, Calif., to begin their next phase of training.
-(U.S. Marine Corps photo by Lance Cpl.
-Grace J. Kindred)
+Following graduation on June 5, the new Marines will be transported to Camp Pendleton, Calif., to begin their next phase of training.
+(U.S. Marine Corps photo by Cpl.
+Brooke C. Woods)

 |Date Taken: